Jaylen Brown scores 32 as Celtics rout Wizards

 BOSTON — Jaylen Brown scored 32 points, Jayson Tatum had 22 and the Boston Celtics cruised to a 144-102 victory over the Washington Wizards on Sunday in their regular-season home finale.

-Jockeying for one of the top seeds in the Eastern Conference, Boston posted its 13th win in 16 games with three games left in the regular season.
+Jockeying for one of the top seeds in the Eastern Conference, Boston posted a season-high 39 assists en route to its 13th win in 16 games, with three games left in the regular season.

+“Man, we’ve come a long way,” Brown said of his team’s resurgence.

+The Celtics were struggling with a 16-19 record in late December.
+They’ve gone 33-11 since and are in second place in the Eastern Conference.

+“I’m feeling comfortable.
+I’m being aggressive, just trying to take it to the next level heading into the playoffs,” Brown said.
+“Making the right reads and the right passes.
+Shots fell tonight, which is good.”

 Derrick White added 17 points, Grant Williams 16 and Payton Pritchard 14 for the Celtics, who finished 28-13 at TD Garden.
-Tatum had seven assists and six rebounds, while Brown added seven boards with five assists.
+Tatum had seven assists and six rebounds, while Brown added seven rebounds and five assists.

+Boston closes with a tough road trip to Chicago, Milwaukee and Memphis.

+“It’ll be a great test,” Coach Ime Udoka said.
+“This all kind of leans into going into the playoffs, and it’ll keep us sharp and focused.”

 Kentavious Caldwell-Pope and Kristaps Porzingis each had 17 points for Washington, and Ish Smith finished with 16.